Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

-### QUESTION 3
+### QUESTION 3  💩💩💩

 A company plans to deploy a Microsoft Dynamics 365 Contact Center agent.

-You need to ensure that the agent can transfer the conversation to a live customer service representative.
+You need to ensure that the **agent can transfer the conversation to a live customer service representative**.

 Which two components should you include in the solution?
 Each correct answer presents part of the solution.